Dear reader of ADxS.org, please excuse the disruption.

 6. Notes on tricyclic antidepressants for ADHD

-Tricyclic antidepressants are the fifth choice for ADHD-HI.
+Tricyclic antidepressants are considered the fifth choice of medication for ADHD-HI.
 Tricyclic antidepressants have a very broad-spectrum effect.
 They typically also have the following effects

 • Noradrenergic